 Many fascinating objects from the old shed were rediscovered in an old barn many miles away (long story!)
 When the Trust managed to bring them back to Ironbridge they needed conservation.
 After being sorted, photographed and prepared for storage they need to be frozen to kill any woodworm.

 Repairing the Coracle Shed

 In 2020, with funding from the Heritage Fund, we have been repairing and conserving the coracle shed to ensure it survives for another 100 years.

-It has been a challenging time with the prolonged period of flooding back in March 2020, swiftly followed by the lockdown restrictions of Covid 19.
+It was a challenging time with the prolonged period of flooding back in March 2020, swiftly followed by the lockdown restrictions of Covid 19.